Virginsubjects/StageDUT/README.md

 Concerns are specified by a name, a color, a list of tokens.
 The tokens are given in a file, usually one per line but layout is ignored.

-Now lines are numbered and for this the output is now HMTL/CSS
+Now lines are numbered and for this the output is now HMTL/CSS.

-This line is only suppose to appear in the line numbering branch
+This line is only suppose to appear in the line numbering branch.

+## Get started

+Syntactic coloration aims to automatically formatting some items from a text or a code, using a specific color, items have upstream been carefully choosen due to their importance and their interest to a concern.

+Thereby highlighted elements from a code allow us to spot more easily program constituents, so that they can be analyzed more efficiently.

+His goal, among others,  is a code  legibility improvement.

 ## How it works